Those who do not spend time thinking about their health in their youth, spend a lot more time thinking about their health in later life. ~Proverb

 8. Manage your magnesium.
 Magnesium is needed for iodine utilization by the thyroid gland, and conditions like Type 2 Diabetes, Crohn’s disease, and hypothyroidism, as well as stress and certain medications can all put us at a greater risk for depletions in magnesium.
 In my experience, joint pain, leg cramps, menstrual cramps and thyroid disorders are all reasons to suspect magnesium deficiency.
 Also, researchers have found that supplementing with magnesium citrate can help to lower an elevated TSH.
 You can read more about magnesium in my post magnesium and the thyroid here.

 9. Vet your vaccines.
 While I certainly believe vaccines are a lifesaving intervention that has helped the masses, the truth is, any foreign invader in the body can produce an immune response, and sometimes the immune response could be autoimmune in nature!
 A recent study, sponsored by Merck, found that the Gardasil vaccine for HPV (Human Papilloma Virus) has been associated with higher levels of Hashimoto’s in young women, though the researchers concluded that “based on a lack of temporal clustering and biological plausibility of a relationship, there was no consistent evidence for a safety signal for autoimmune thyroid conditions”.
 I believe the relationship is plausible, via the molecular mimicry mechanism: when the immune system creates a reaction to a vaccine, it may also attack any other “similar” looking structure.
 You can review the HPV study and judge for yourself.
-While most doctors will tell you that all vaccines are absolutely safe, in past years, other vaccines were taken off the market due to reports of autoimmune reactions, and independent case reports have tied HPV to other autoimmune conditions.
-As a pharmacist, I am well aware that all medications can have various adverse reactions, especially in those who are genetically susceptible, however there is a lack of independent studies (not funded by manufacturers or public health organizations) measuring adverse reactions to vaccines.
+While most doctors will tell you that all vaccines are absolutely safe, in past years, some vaccines were taken off the market due to reports of autoimmune reactions, and independent case reports have tied HPV to other autoimmune conditions.
+As a pharmacist, I am well aware that all medications can have various adverse reactions, especially in those who are genetically susceptible, however there is a lack of independent studies (not funded by manufacturers or public health organizations) measuring adverse reactions to certain vaccines like the one for HPV.
 I personally I believe that educating our sons and daughters about sexuality, safety, and self-worth can hold the key to lowering rates of the sexually transmitted viruses.

 10. Smarten up about stress.
 Looking over the health histories of thousands of people with Hashimoto’s, I‘ve found that an inability to manage stress is often at the core of the condition.
 Most people can trace back the development of Hashimoto’s and autoimmune conditions to a particularly stressful time period.
 Stress is inherent, and it’s how we handle our stress that matters.
 I recommend self-management stress-reducing habits like mindfulness, yoga, and meditation.
 Meditation has specifically been found to be helpful in building resilience to stress.
 If you have ever tried meditation and failed, I have some good news!
 Meditation teacher, Emily Fletcher, is offering online meditation training that will give you powerful stress relieving tools from the comfort of your home.
 If you have a history of childhood trauma like I do, your stress response could be severely impacted, leading you to overreact and get into a ‘fight or flight’ state at the easiest provocations.
 I recommend therapies like the self-guided tapping, self-help books, neurofeedback or therapist guided EMDR to reset your stress response.